the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 * Read more about [variables in JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Variables).
 * Try to print the followings variables:
-  * A variable that's declared and defined.
+  * A variable that's declared and initialized.
-  * A variable that's declared but not defined.
+  * A variable that's declared but not initialized.
   * A variable that's not declared.
 * Question: What's the advantage of defining ones age in a computer program with `yearBirth` instead of `age`?
   * Answer: If the computer program gets older, the `age` in the program would have to change whereas the `yearBirth` could stay the same.
 Thus, when using yearBirth, with every passing year the program would still be without bugs.